NurShidai/Infovis/docs/home.md

 ![token_scope](images/token_scope.png)

+You can also choose to [use other authentication methods](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github), such as using SSH keys.

 ### Install the environment to run Jupyter notebook

 We assume that you have installed the environment that can edit and run Jupyter Notebook files.